PKizzle/dns/README.md

 ### Server

 Because Msg now carries its binary data too (you can still discard it) there is no need to do TSIG in the server it self, it can now be done in a handler.
+This, again, removes a little of internal code that slowed things down.

-The default implementation of `dns.ResponseHandler` is thread safe and this allows for TCP pipelining, which is thusly implemented in `dns.Server`.
+The default implementation of `dns.ResponseWriter` is thread safe and this allows for TCP pipelining, which is thusly implemented in `dns.Server`.
 Writing or reading data is now done with `io.Copy` no more `ReadMsg` or `WriteMsg`.